 Following a natural birth, you can expect to be discharged from hospital around six hours after the birth.
 If you have given birth at home, your midwife will stay for some time to check everything is okay with you and your newborn post-birth, before leaving you to enjoy your first day together.

 If you have had a c-section birth, or an assisted birth with forceps, you may be required to stay in hospital for a few nights before being discharged.3 A team of midwives, nurses and doctors will ensure you are properly looked after during this time, and if you have any questions or concerns, remember to speak to them.
-They are there to support you in your post-birth journey and no question is too small or silly.
+They are there to support you in your fourth trimester journey and no question is too small or silly.

 What to expect in your fourth trimester once home